The scent of the Sun

 My above statement may sound extreme.
 It’s like stopping eating because we get hungry again anyway.
 I know, but I can’t help feeling empty when putting on socks that folded the day before.
 I’ve found on the Internet many people who have the same worries.
-Some people proudly explain their time-saving techniques of folding; some people seem to get desperate and just stop folding.
-Indeed, I was encouraged by knowing I’m not alone, but what I had really wanted is a rational reason to convince me to fold the laundry.
+Some people proudly explain their time-saving techniques of folding.
+Some other people seem to get desperate and just stop folding.
+Indeed, I was encouraged by knowing I’m not alone, but what I had really wanted is a rational reason to convince myself to fold the laundry.

 Have you ever heard of KonMari Method?
 Marie Kondo is a pro organizer.
 Her Netflix show “Tidying Up with Marie Kondo” exploded in popularity.
 Many Japanese business books have analyzed why she gained such a great reputation overseas, and what makes her different from other organizers.
 What impressed me most is an analysis that she focuses on not techniques but psychological effectiveness of tidying up.
 According to her concept, folding the laundry is worth because we can make a fresh start with clothes neatly folded.